ColorblindAdam/ChatGPTPrompts/EssayWritingChatGPT.md

 **Prompt to have ChatGPT write Essays in your Writing style**

 It is important to understand that I do not condone cheating.
 What we are doing here is utilizing ChatGPT as a tool.
-This Prompt Creates a Sample Essay, An Essay Outline and 5 sources.
-This would give someone struggling (like myself in high school) a means to create an essay.
-Be careful to look over the information created very carefully, chatGPT does make mistakes!
-When running multiple iterations ChatGPT may forget to include citations just say "Citations please" and it will add them.
+This prompt creates a sample essay, an essay outline, and 5 sources.
+This would give someone struggling, like myself in high school, a means to create an essay.
+Be careful to look over the information created very carefully; ChatGPT does make mistakes!
+When running multiple iterations, ChatGPT may forget to include citations.
+Just say 'Citations, please,' and it will add them.

 **Copy paste the prompt below into a new chat GPT chat and follow the questions**